 What’s more, the report found that consumers preferred debit to credit cards as they tried to manage their personal finances.

-Some 54.4 per cent of transactions are completed using cash payments, but its use has declined as a percentage both of number of transactions (down 6.7 per cent) and total money spent (down 9.7 per cent).
+Some 54.4 per cent of transactions are completed using cash payments, but its use has declined as a percentage of both the number of transactions (down 6.7 per cent) and the total money spent (down 9.7 per cent).